WPPaw/paw-masonry-gallery/readme.txt

 The Divi Masonry Gallery is a cascading grid style often used in Divi, which looks more exciting and beautiful than the basic Divi Gallery.

+> Masonry Gallery, to maintain the same image width and varying heights.

 ## Lite features
 * Easy Configuration
 * Create image galleries